DJI Osmo Mobile 7 and 7P, full review: unlimited tracking!

 In terms of design, both models retain an ergonomic handle and folding arm, with a new integration of the tripod directly into the handle.
 Only the 7P features a 215 mm extension rod, ideal for a wider range of shooting angles.

 They offer four stabilization modes and ActiveTrack 7.0 tracking, which further enhances subject recognition and tracking even in motion.
-A major new feature of the 7P’s multifunctional module is the ability to use subject tracking with any application, from the smartphone’s camera to third-party apps such as Instagram and TikTok.
-The module also incorporates an adjustable auxiliary light and a receiver for the DJI Mic Mini microphone.
+A major new feature of the 7P’s multifunctional module is the ability to use subject tracking with any application, from the smartphone camera to third-party apps such as Instagram and TikTok.
+The module also incorporates an adjustable spotlight and a receiver for DJI Mic 2 or Mic Mini microphones.

 Claimedautonomy is 10 hours, but use of the multifunctional module reduces this to 3-4 hours, especially if the light is activated continuously.
 A full recharge takes around 2h30.